Working Through COVID-19 Together

 How CEOs Can Lead Selflessly Through a Crisis

 Stefanie Johnson, Harvard Business Review, May 14, 2020

 In times of crisis, our leaders are viewed as more charismatic and effective in what they do.
 This is probably why US Presidents are almost universally re-elected in times of war.
-Research shows that ‘leader self-sacrifice’, such as reducing one’s own salary or giving up benefits, can lead to employees feeling more positive toward their leaders and more committed to their organizations during crises.
+Research shows that ‘leader self-sacrifice’, such as reducing one’s own salary or giving up benefits can lead to employees feeling more positive toward their leaders and more committed to their organisations during crises.
 More recently, we have seen CEOs step up to support their employees during this pandemic by pledging not to lay off employees.
 For example, Patagonia’s CEO Yvon Chouinard has announced that the company will continue to pay all employees even though all of its stores are closed.
 So, what can leaders do in this time to support their employees?
 HBR explain what the three effective measures are.